 Before the COVID-19 pandemic and Nevada's stay at home order, VR Kids was in the recording studio with two professional bilingual voice actors recording brand new Spanish and English audio tracks for Journey to the Big Bear Festival.

 Journey to the Big Bear Festival is our flagship virtual reality experience designed for hospital-bound and mobility-impaired kids.
 Learn more about Jouney to the Big Bear Festival.

-We had fun making these new recordings and having a Spanish version of our flagship therapeutic VR experience has been on the radar for a long time.
-Almost 25% of Las Vegas residents speak Spanish at home and often the kids that experience Journey to the Big Bear Festival are bilingual but their parents mostly speak Spanish.
-So, this new Spanish version is going to make the VR experience more inclusive to the whole family, and will bring even more smiles to kids in our area hospitals.
+We had fun making these original recordings, and having a Spanish version of our flagship therapeutic VR experience has been on the radar for a long time.
+Almost 25% of Las Vegas residents speak Spanish at home.
+Often the kids that experience Journey to the Big Bear Festival are bilingual but, their parents preferred language is often Spanish.
+This new Spanish version will make the VR experience more inclusive to the whole family and bring even more smiles to kids in our area hospitals.

-The project to create the Spanish version.
-He has been volunteering with VR Kids since November 2018, and is on his way to start medical school this Fall.
-Ben has been learning to speak Spanish in preparation for his medical career and wanted to help bring the VR experience to our Spanish speaking population.
+One of our volunteers, Benjamin Root, spearheaded the project to create the Spanish version.
+He has been volunteering with VR Kids since November 2018 and is on his way to start medical school this Fall.
+Ben has been learning to speak Spanish in preparation for his medical career and wanted to bring the VR experience to our Spanish speaking population.

 During Nevada's stay at home order and the COVID-19 pandemic, the VR Kids' team has been busy implementing the new Spanish language option in Journey to the Big Bear Festival, VR Kids' flagship therapeutic virtual reality experience.
 We look forward to getting back to work in Las Vegas area homes and hospitals.